 Drawing Peace is a drawing and painting contest for children 5-11 years of age.
 The objective of Drawing Peace is to foster an awareness of justice, nonviolence and peace through visual art.
 It is our hope that the contest will encourage the discussion and exploration of the concepts of nonviolence, justice and peace in elementary school age children.
-For more information, please view the letter from the director, the consent, and the Drawing Peace flyer.

 A Discussion About Violence in Our Lives, Our Culture and Our World

 February 16, 2012

 There are many different forms of violence: emotional, harassment, isolation/deprivation, verbal, and intimidation, physical, sexual, and economic, structural which can be collective or individualized.
 There is solid evidence that there is a strong correlation between social inequity and all forms of violence.